QubitPi/circe/README.md

 [![GitHub Workflow Status]][GitHub Workflow URL] [![Apache License Badge]][Apache License, Version 2.0]

-Circe(named on the Greek goddess of transformation) is a collection of Apache Pig UDF's.
+__Hadoop Latin__ is a collection of Apache Pig UDF's.
 It offers a package of "Filter" function, as in Pipes and Filters architectural pattern (_Pattern-Oriented Software Architecture - Volume 1, A System of Patterns_) for Apache Pig's pipeline processing.